Skip to main content

 About Lemmenjoki

-Lemmenjoki National Park, established in 1956 and expanded to its current size of 2,850 square kilometers in 1982, protects Europe's largest intact wilderness area south of the Arctic Circle in Finnish Lapland.
-The park encompasses the entire Lemmenjoki River valley and surrounding wilderness, featuring extensive old-growth forests, vast peatlands, fell highlands, and the winding Lemmenjoki River system.
-The landscape transitions from pine and birch forests at lower elevations to treeless fell terrain exceeding 500 meters altitude, creating diverse habitat mosaics.
-The region has supported Sami culture for millennia and retains active reindeer herding traditions.
-Gold panning in the Lemmenjoki River has occurred since the late 19th century, with limited small-scale panning still permitted under strict regulations.
+Lemmenjoki National Park, established in 1956 and expanded to its current size of 2,850 square kilometres in 1971, is Finland's largest national park and one of Europe's most extensive roadless wilderness areas south of the Arctic Circle in Finnish Lapland.
+[1] The park encompasses the entire Lemmenjoki River valley and surrounding wilderness, featuring extensive old-growth forests, vast peatlands, fell highlands, and the winding Lemmenjoki River system.
+The landscape transitions from pine and birch forests at lower elevations to treeless fell terrain exceeding 500 metres altitude, creating diverse habitat mosaics.
+The region has supported Sámi culture for millennia and retains active reindeer herding traditions.
+Gold panning in the Lemmenjoki River has occurred since the 1940s, with limited small-scale panning still permitted under strict regulations.
 The park's remoteness and limited access preserve wilderness character, while the Vaskojoki wilderness area within the park remains roadless and trail-less, offering Finland's most pristine backcountry experiences.

 Wildlife Ecosystems